History of the Church of Jesus Christ of Latter-day Saints: Mormon dissidents and scholars

 In 1989, George P. Lee, a Navajo member of the First Quorum of the Seventy who had participated in the Indian Placement Program in his youth, was excommunicated.
 The church action occurred not long after he had submitted to the Church a 23-page letter critical of the program and the effect it had on Native American culture.
 In October 1994, Lee confessed to, and was convicted of, sexually molesting a 13-year-old girl in 1989.
 It is not known if church leaders had knowledge of this crime during the excommunication process.

 In the late 1980s, the administration of Ezra Taft Benson formed what it called the Strengthening Church Members Committee, to keep files on potential church dissidents and collect their published material for possible later use in church disciplinary proceedings.
 The existence of this committee was first publicized by an anti-Mormon ministry in 1991, when it was referred to in a memo dated July 19, 1990 leaked from the office of the church's Presiding Bishopric.

 At the 1992 Sunstone Symposium, dissident Mormon scholar Lavina Fielding Anderson accused the Committee of being "an internal espionage system," which prompted Brigham Young University professor and moderate Mormon scholar Eugene England to "accuse that committee of undermining the Church," a charge for which he later publicly apologized.
 The publicity concerning the statements of Anderson and England, however, prompted the church to officially acknowledge the existence of the committee.
 The Church explained that the Committee "provides local church leadership with information designed to help them counsel with members who, however well-meaning, may hinder the progress of the church through public criticism."

-The First Presidency also issued a statement on August 22, 1992, explaining its position that the committee had precedent and was justified based on a reference to D&C (LDS) Sec.
-123, written while Joseph Smith was imprisoned in Liberty, Missouri, suggesting that a committee be formed to record and document acts of persecution against the church by the people of Missouri.

 Official concern about the work of dissident scholars within the church led to the excommunication or disfellowshipping of six such scholars, dubbed the September Six, in September 1993.

-Changing doctrinal focus

-The church has always been against the creation, distribution and viewing of pornography.
-Gordon B. Hinckley had been known to say that pornography is as addictive as the worst drugs.
-He often talked of what a shame it is to use such great resources (such as the internet) for such material.